randomcodegen/Archipelago_WL/worlds/wl/docs/en_Wario_Land.md

 - Movement in the level-end screens have been sped up
 - Some cutscenes have been removed from the game
-- Trade evolutions have been changed to level or item evolutions
 - Autoscrollers can be turned into normal levels